 We have established a web conferencing system used for:

-This is the successor trial of the recently reported Ma-Spore ALL 2003 study (Yeoh et al. J Clin Oncol 2012) for children and adolescents with Acute Lymphoblastic Leukaemia (ALL).
-It is a multi-centre study involving NUH and KK Women and Children's Hospital in Singapore, and the University Malaya and Sime Darby Medical Centre in Malaysia.
-The Malaysia Singapore (Ma-Spore) ALL 2010 study uses minimal residual disease (MRD) levels to determine early response to remission induction and tailor the intensity of chemotherapy
+This is the successor trial of the recently reported Ma-Spore ALL 2010 (Ariffin et al, JCO 2023; Yeoh et al, JCO 2018) and 2003 studies (Yeoh et al. J Clin Oncol 2012) for children and adolescents with Acute Lymphoblastic Leukaemia (ALL).
+It is a multi-centre study involving NUH and KK Women's and Children's Hospital in Singapore, and the University Malaya and Sime Darby Medical Centre in Malaysia.
+The Malaysia Singapore (Ma-Spore) ALL 2010 study uses minimal residual disease (MRD) levels to determine early response to remission induction and tailor the intensity of chemotherapy.

 This multi-centre study for children and adolescents with AML involves the same institutions participating to Ma-Spore ALL 2010.
 It uses a modification of the MRC AML 10 treatment back bone replacing the second anthracycline block with high dose cytarabine in efforts to avert cardiotoxicity.
 It relies on MRD quantitation by flow cytometry and newly identified markers to assess response and select treatment intensity.